 You love to help people, so why not join a field where you can help provide emergency care to people daily?
 Pursuing EMT career opportunities could be a great way to protect and care for those in your community once you’ve received the necessary training and licensure.
 Emergency medical technicians are first responders who provide medical care to patients before they are taken to the hospital.
 EMTs are often the first point of contact for patients who are experiencing a medical emergency.
 This means that they must be able to think and act quickly in order to provide the best possible care for their patients.

-Some important qualities an EMT should have are compassion and interpersonal skills 1.
+Some important qualities an EMT should have are compassion and interpersonal skills.
 Emergency medical technicians make use of their interpersonal skills when they’re working with colleagues and communicating with patients in stressful situations.
-Emergency medical technicians must be compassionate as well and be able to provide emotional support to patients who are in life-threatening situations or extreme mental distress 2.
-Part of the job is to be able to think quickly in stressful situations, be responsive, and provide quality patient care.
+Emergency medical technicians must be compassionate as well and be able to provide emotional support to patients who are in life-threatening situations or extreme mental distress.

-You could gain quality exposure in an EMT-Basic training program through simulated training environments to help prepare you for the real deal.
-Your training can help you apply the best judgment and discover effective solutions in caring for others.
+Sometimes these qualities need to be practiced and that is where training plays a vital role.
+In EMT-B training, through simulated training environments, students can prepare for scenarios they may encounter once on the job.
+Your training could help you apply the best judgment and discover effective solutions in caring for others.

 Dorsey College has determined that its Emergency Medical Technician program curriculum is sufficient to fulfill educational requirements for licensure in the State of Michigan only.
 No educational determinations have been made for any other state, district, or US territory in regards to licensure requirements.